inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 The testing was successfully completed.
 All the steps have been completed and the expected results have been achieved.

+## Unit Tests

+In this project, I have implemented unit tests for my Moscow Time application using the built-in `unittest` framework.
+Tests are designed to ensure the correctness and reliability of my codebase.

+### Test 1: `test_index_route`

+- **Purpose:** This test ensures that the '/' route returns a 200 (OK) status code.
+- **Expected Outcome:** The response status code should be 200.

+### Test 2: `test_index_content`

+- **Purpose:** This test checks if the '/' route contains the string "Moscow Time."
+- **Expected Outcome:** The response content should include the text "Moscow Time."

+To run the unit tests, follow these steps:

+1. Navigate to the project's root directory.
+2. Run the following command:
+python tests/test_app.py

 ## Best Practices for Code Testing

 1. Clear and Descriptive Test Names.